FULL REOPENING OF MADAGASCAR’S BORDERS

-The Antananarivo Ivato and Nosy Be airports, where all hygiene protocols are in place, will welcome passengers upon landing.
+The Antananarivo Ivato, Nosy Be, Toliara and Fort Dauphin airports, where all hygiene protocols are in place, will welcome passengers upon landing.
 Charter flights from Europe to Nosy Be are also allowed as well as cruise ships.

 Air France, Air Madagascar, Kenya Airways, Air Mauritius , Ethiopian Airlines and Air Austral are operating flights.

-South African Airlink will soon announce the resumption of their flights.
+South African Airlink is yet to announce the resumption of their flights.

 In its strategy to reopen the borders, the authorities are ensuring that the hygiene protocols developed by the National Tourism Board (ONTM), on behalf of the Ministry of Tourism and in partnership with the Confederation of Tourism (CTM), are put in place at all levels in order to ensure a pleasant and safe stay for tourists visiting Madagascar.